 Since I respond to all of my emails or phone messages, I finished feeding my sassy Beagle before walking into my office to review the request for services.
 As usual, Foxy followed me and found a comfortable chair.

-It’s odd to get a message after 10:30 and had my husband still been awake, he would assuredly tell me to wait until Saturday to answer because calling or messaging after 9PM is rude unless it’s an emergency.
+It’s odd to get a message after 10:30 and had my husband still been awake, he would assuredly tell me to wait until Saturday to answer because my husband thinks anyone calling or messaging after 9PM is being rude unless of course, it’s an emergency.

 Since I was awake and winding down from a long day, I opened my messages and tried to understand what the FB Lady was asking me.
 She had added her zip code but no other information.
 I replied to the incomplete message and asked how we could help?

 For the next four hours, the messages would range from logical to illogical but also involve threatening suicide along with asking me to do this or that for her.

 Intrigued and alarmed at this stranger who dropped into my life via FB messaging, by Saturday morning I was more than a little convinced that nothing I could do or say would’ve helped the FB Lady.
 Why?
 She wasn’t willing to help herself.

 Cindy is the only person who calls at all hours of the night and occasionally, my son.

 I can do almost anything from my phone except transfer photos from sd cards or Skype because I hate Skyping by phone or FaceTime.
 If I’m Skyping, I’m on my fancy laptop my husband thought I would love that I don’t.
 Who wants to carry a laptop around?

 Unless I’m with a client, I’m pretty much always on my phone.
 When I’m driving to a Texas Prison, Cindy is on my phone.

 Liking and retweeting is done in our spare time and liking or sharing on FB or writing my blogs for four sites often done while waiting on a client in the paring lot.